Hoangvietcuong/Compressor/README.md

 # How to run Compressor Application
     +) Option 1: Double click to file name "compressor.sh" , then click "excute"
     +) Option 2: Open terminal then type "./compressor.sh" Enter.
+# How the system work
+   The application controls two compressor independently and  update the speed of each compressor each 0.5s for more information about the way application controls compressor, please see the image in same folder.
 # How to update software:
 #At the first time update:
 #Open terminal: